 During a deep cloud integration applications are modified so you can take advantage of cloud capabilities like auto-scaling, dynamic load balancing, and serverless computing.

-Organizations can migrate to a single cloud or multiple cloud providers.
+Organizations can migrate to a single cloud, multiple cloud providers, or even a hybrid cloud.

 A single cloud approach is typically simpler to implement but limits your service-level agreement terms and options.
 In other words, a single cloud is a one-size-fits-all approach.
 If your needs are simple or align with one vendor’s services, a single cloud integration may work just fine.